Samourai-Wallet/samourai-wallet-android/Getting started.md

 ## Sweep a private key

-Advanced users can sweep any existing valid bitcoin private key into Samourai Wallet.
+Advanced users can sweep any existing valid Bitcoin private key into Samourai Wallet.
 This will send the balance of the single private key to an address in Samourai Wallet.

 ### Step 1 - Prepare the private key